 New Year's Holiday (12/30-1/1)

-- [Admission fee] Adults (High School Students or more) 820 yen, Children (Junior High School Students below) Free
+- [Admission fee] Adults (High School Students and above) 820yen, Children (Junior High School Students or less) Free

 - Parking Lot